DavidBatoDev/Notes-App/README.md

 3. Sketch (create, update, save, and delete sketches)
 4. Sound (record, save and delete sounds recorded.
 Future features might include the use of firebase storage to convert blob link to a actual link)

-Some notable features will include:
+Some notable future features will include:
 Firebase authentication
 Firebase Database
 Firebase Storage